Pakistan court bails man accused of masterminding Mumbai attack

 Since then, he has been held in jail in the city of Rawalpindi.

-"Yes, the court has issued Lakhvi's bail orders today, against a surety amount of one million rupees (6,402 pounds)," defence lawyer Rizwan Abbasi told Reuters.
+"Yes, the court has issued Lakhvi's bail orders today, against a surety amount of one million rupees ($10,000)," defense lawyer Rizwan Abbasi told Reuters.

 "Hopefully, he will be out on Monday or Tuesday."